AAAA Battery - Dimensions, Features, and Replacements

 Rechargeable AAAA batteries mostly come as Nickel Cadmium (NiCd), Nickel Metal Hydride (NiMH), and Lithium-ion batteries.

-Nickel Cadmium (NiCd) AAAA batteries are rarely used today due to the cadmium, which is heavy metal and toxic pollutant.
+Nickel Cadmium (NiCd) AAAA batteries are rarely used today due to the cadmium, which is a heavy metal and toxic pollutant.

 NiCd batteries have very low internal impedance and are able to provide large currents easily.
-However, they also feature a relatively large self-discharge rate, have a very strong memory effect, support less charging/discharging cycles than NiMH batteries, and generally have a smaller capacity.
+However, they also feature a relatively large self-discharge rate, have a very strong memory effect, support fewer charging/discharging cycles than NiMH batteries, and generally have a smaller capacity.

 Actual capacity depends on the discharge conditions and age of the battery, but it is generally smaller than the capacity of NiMH batteries.

-Advances in chemistry and the fact that NiCd batteries contain cadmium make the NiMH preferred choice over NiCd batteries.
+Advances in chemistry and the fact that NiCd batteries contain cadmium make the NiMH a preferred choice over NiCd batteries.

 Nickel Metal Hydride (NiMH) batteries support a larger number of charging/discharging cycles than NiCd batteries and practically have no memory effect.
 Also, NiMH batteries feature lesser self-discharge rage and larger capacity.

 Since they don't contain toxic heavy metals, NiMH batteries are preferred 1.2 volts chemistry for the AAAA (and other) batteries.
+Some of the most popular NiMH AAAA batteries are (Amazon links, the links open in the new windows):

 However, lithium-ion AAAA batteries are not as common as alkaline and NiMH batteries and are rarely used.